maxencefaldor/maxencefaldor.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am interested in
-- 🧠 Artificial Intelligence
-- ✨ Open-endedness
-- 🦾 Robotics
-- 🦎 Artificial Life
+I am interested in 🧠 Artificial Intelligence ✨ Open-endedness 🦾 Robotics 🦎 Artificial Life, with a particular focus on the ability of intelligence to adapt to unforeseen situations in open-ended environments.